 And it means nothing.

-And I won't talk about the disaster of the Biden and Obama economy and 13 million Americans added to the food stamp rolls and eight million more in poverty, and giving Mullers and Iran a hundred and fifty billion dollars in cash and other currency.
+And I won't talk about the disaster of the Biden and Obama economy and 13 million Americans added to the food stamp rolls and 8 million more in poverty and given mullahs and Iran $150 billion in cash and other currency.

 I won't talk about any of that.